Howard County Public School System: Desegregation

-In early America, Howard County did not provide any education to African Americans.
+In early America, Howard County did not provide any education to African-Americans.
 However, an 1872 Maryland state law required districts with at least 15 school-age colored children to operate a segregated school for those pupils.
 The next year, Howard County began a colored school, with four teachers lecturing in rented rooms, using secondhand schoolbooks from white schools.

 Dedicated schools began with the building of the Ellicott City Colored School in 1888.
 In 1917, colored schools operated 7 months by state law.
 In 1936, Cooksville became the first school to offer an 8th grade curriculum.
 This was expanded to four years in 1939, but only offered at single school.

-In 1938, African American teachers petitioned for equal salaries, which would cost $7,500 annually.
-Superintendent S. E. Grantham and the commissioners denied the petition, but in 1940, a Federal court mandated equal salaries.
+In 1938, African-American teachers petitioned for equal salaries, which would cost $7,500 annually.
+Superintendent S. E. Grantham and the commissioners denied the petition, but in 1940, a federal court mandated equal salaries.
 In response, the board offered an extra month's pay if the teachers' union would not litigate against them for equal salaries.

-In the urgency following the Pearl Harbor attack, teachers from all races trained together on First-Aid for the first time.
-That racial equity was less apparent when the board announced in September 1942, that students seeking clinic aid for syphilis could only use colored buses, because using a white bus was considered improper.
+In the urgency following the Pearl Harbor attack, teachers from all races trained together in first aid for the first time.
+That racial equity was less apparent when the board announced in September 1942 that students seeking clinic aid for syphilis could only use colored buses, because using a white bus was considered improper.

 By 1949, the Cooksville School had 79 students for one teacher.
 In 1952 Howard County operated 8 elementary, two junior high, and three high schools for 3,790 white students.
-There were 9 "colored" elementary and one high school with 976 students.
+There were nine "colored" elementary schools and one high school for 976 students.
 The school board recognized overcrowding, and noted that colored students would soon be requesting modern indoor bathrooms like other schools in the county.